-1. Open OMERO.insight and in the login dialog, click on the spanner icon S. This will open a list of servers to which you can connect.
+1. Open OMERO.insight and in the login dialog, click on the spanner icon list of servers to which you can connect.
 By default, only "localhost" is listed.
 Click on the plus icon to add a new line to the list and type into the line the server address outreach.openmicroscopy.org